Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Nemleria Dream Devourer - Reveil - {emph}(2-3x)

-Every rank 10 has a job related to the extra deck in some way.
+Every level 10 has a job related to the extra deck in some way.
 Reveil's job is to thin out the extra deck.
 It {emph}(banishes) 3 cards from the extra deck and can be summoned from the GY once it is destroyed or {emph}(detached) as XYZ material.
 It is well advised to go into this card ASAP.
 Reveil can also search for a trap, at the cost of discarding a level 10.

 {2colend}